 Other popular types of closures include buckles and slide-in boots.
 Again, it’s up to your personal preference to decide which type of closure you want on your motorbike boots.

-The main purpose of your motorcycle footwear is to protect your feet in case of an accident.
+The main purpose of your motorcycle footwear is to protect your feet in case of a motorcycle accident.
 That’s why padding and armor is one of the most important features to be looking for.

 Look for boots that are designed with hard plastic, carbon fiber, or even Kevlar in fragile and high-impact areas.
 Some options even come with steel plates, similar to what you would find in a pair of steel-toed boots.